Wardha district: District Magistrate/Collector

+list of District Magistrate / Collector

 History

 The history of the Wardha district dates back to ancient times.
 It was included in the empires of the Mauryas, Shungas, Satavahanas and Vakatakas.
 Pravarpur, now modern-day Pavnar, was once the capital of the Vakataka dynasty.
 Vakatakas were contemporaries of the Imperial Guptas.
 The daughter of Chandragupta II, Prabhavatigupta, was married to the Vakataka ruler Rudrasena II.
 The Vakataka Dynasty lasted from the 2nd to the 5th centuries AD.
 Their state stretched from the Arabian Sea in the west to The Bay of Bengal in the east and from The Narmada River in the north to The Krishna-Godavari Delta in the south.

 Later on, Wardha was ruled by the Chalukyas, The Rashtrakutas, The Yadavas, The Delhi Sultanate, The Bahamani Sultanate, The Muslim ruler of Berar, The Gonds and The Marathas.
 Raja Buland Shah of Gond and Raghuji of Bhonsale were the prominent rulers in the medieval period.

 Ashti town in Wardha district was ruled by the Mughals in the guidance of Nawab Muhammad Khan Niazi who was Subedar and Mansabdar in the Mughal empire in the reign of Emperor Akbar he got Ashti as a Jaageer.
 Nawab Ahmad Khan Niazi was the elder son of Nawab Muhammad Khan Niazi who also served as Mansabdar and Jagirdar in the Mughal court in the reign of Emperor Jahangir he got Ashti as Pergana as his ancestral property.
 Ahmad Khan Niazi defeated Rahim Khan Dakhni and captured Ellichpur from the Berar empire for the Mughals.

 In the 1850s, Wardha, then a part of Nagpur, fell into the hands of the British.
 They included Wardha in the Central Province.
 Wardha is a sister city for Sevagram and both were used as major centers for the Indian Independence Movement, especially as headquarters for an annual meet of the Indian National Congress in 1934 and Mahatma Gandhi's Ashram.

 The existing Wardha district was a part of Nagpur district till 1862.
 Further, it was separated for convenient administrative purposes and Kawatha near Pulgaon was the district headquarters.
 In the year 1866, the district headquarters moved to Palakwadi village which was rebuilt as Wardha city.

 Central Ammunition Depot in Pulgaon city of Wardha District is the second-largest ammunition depot in Asia.